 (NWCU Class of 1996)

 I went to Northwestern California University School of Law, did some clerking in the last year of study for a local attorney, and graduated in 1992.
-I was able to pass both the Baby Bar and the Bar Exam the first time, which speaks to the effectiveness of the NWCU program.
+I was able to pass the Bar Exam the first time, which speaks to the effectiveness of the NWCU program.
 I have been practicing law for 18 years, and my legal background prepared me for many different areas and styles of practice: I have worked in a law firm, taught law at two institutions, and enjoyed my private practice for many years.
 My NWCU education served me first in Environmental, Human Dignity and Corporate Responsibility law, and since 2000, in my practice, which is mainly Estate Planning.
 I chose to focus on that field because when my mother developed Alzheimer's disease, I found out first-hand how important it is for families to have legal documentation that supports a positive outcome for the disabled and their families.
 It has been very rewarding.

 I have NWCU to thank for all of this.
 Since I'm independent-minded, I loved the way Northwestern California University School of Law helped me take charge of my own future.
 A sound legal education furthered my understanding of the way things work in the world, and the emphasis on Common Law with a superstructure of statutory law made a complex subject much easier to grasp.
 I benefitted greatly from the support of the faculty and educational tools; but most of all, the self-reliance and research involved in this kind of study prepared me well for actually being an attorney.
 For students who have self-discipline and a love of learning, graduating from NWCU School of Law will provide a jump start on their law career.